 Dental emergencies can be stressful and nerve-wracking for everyone involved.
 We can help you or your loved one feel comfortable throughout the entire process through sedation methods.
-At Marble Dental Care, we use nitrous oxide and oral conscious sedation to ease our patients’ fears.
+At Marble Dental McKinney, we use nitrous oxide and oral conscious sedation to ease our patients’ fears.
 These safe techniques can help you relax and focus on recovering from your dental emergency while we take care of the rest.

 What Should Be in a Dental Emergency Kit?

 You should keep our office’s contact information handy at all times, but in the meantime, you should make sure that you have the right tools on hand in case you need to perform first aid.
 An emergency kit should include:

 - A small container with a lid (for holding loose teeth or lost crowns)